-Waiheke Island is the ultimate North Island destination for a weekend getaway to go wine tasting with your best mates, relax on some of New Zealand’s best beaches, and traverse the much-loved walking trails.
+Waiheke Island is the ultimate North Island destination for a weekend getaway to go wine tasting with your mates, relax on some of New Zealand’s best beaches, and traverse the much-loved walking trails.

 This small island is one of the most beautiful places to visit in New Zealand with gorgeous white sand beaches and trails that take you along cliffs and into the forest.
 The main town here, Oneroa, is a cute spot known for its beachfront cafes and restaurants and local arts and crafts shops.